Nuggets vs. Lakers: Odds, spread, over/under - Western Conference Finals Game 1

 Nuggets vs. Lakers Betting Trends

-- The Nuggets' +273 scoring differential (outscoring opponents by 3.3 points per game) is a result of scoring 115.8 points per game (12th in the NBA) while giving up 112.5 per outing (eighth in the league).
+- The Nuggets average 115.8 points per game (12th in the league) while allowing 112.5 per contest (eighth in the NBA).
+They have a +273 scoring differential overall and outscore opponents by 3.3 points per game.

-- These two teams score 233 points per game between them, 10.5 more than this game's total.
+- These teams score a combined 233 points per game, 10.5 more points than this matchup's total.

-- These teams allow 229.1 points per game combined, 6.6 more points than this matchup's over/under.
+- Combined, these teams give up 229.1 points per game, 6.6 more points than this matchup's total.

-- Los Angeles has covered 40 times in 82 matchups with a spread this season.
+- Los Angeles has won 40 games against the spread this year, while failing to cover or pushing 42 times.

 Nuggets Player Props